eu-cpsc111/cpsc111/docs/style-guide.md

 Why have style guidelines?
 A consistent code style helps multiple developers read, write, and update code within shared projects.
 Companies or teams usually have some variation of coding style guidlines.
 Benefits of this include:

 - keeping focus on semantics and logic, not on formatting.
-- consistency, eliminiating surprises and improving readability.
+- consistency, eliminating surprises, and improving readability.
 - helping avoid common coding pitfalls.

 There may be objective reasoning behind certain guidelines, but many are subjective.
 Different developers have different opinions and preferences.
 There is no "correct" set of style guidelines.
 It is more important for a team to aim for consistency than to follow individual preferences.